Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Extreme regression

-in the next section we describe a Bayesian procedure for the inference on the parameters $(P^*_0, \bftheta_0)$ that allows in turn the inference on $\bbP(Y\leq z| X\in B)$, through the conditional proportional tail model.
-For brevity, in the next section we only focus on the functional estimation of $P^*_0$, namely when its argument is an infinite collection of sets, as it allows to perform hypothesis testing to verify the effect of the covariates $\bfX^*$ on the extremes of $Y$ and the estimation of $P^*_0(\diff \bfx)$ when the conditional event is $B=\{\bfX=\bfx\}$.
-These are the most difficult cases and therefore we do not also discuss the case where one wants to estimate $P^*_0$ for finitely many fixed sets $B$, as the corresponding asymptotic theory can be easily deduced from that developed for the other two more involved cases.
-When $B=\{\bfX=\bfx\}$, then one should read $P^{*}_0(B)/P_0(B)=c_0(\bfx)$ and the conditional proportional tail model approximation of conditional distribution becomes
+suggests that the joint conditional distribution of $(Y, \bfX)$ given that $Y>U_0(n/k)$ factorises asymptotically to a product of marginal distributions, which is useful in the next section to derive a Bayesian procedure for the inference on the parameters $(\bfvartheta_0, \Pmu^*_0)$, that allows in turn to make inference about $\bbP(Y\leq y \mid X\in B)$, through the conditional proportional tail model.
+In the next section we study functional estimation of $\Pmu^*_0(B)$, namely for an infinite collection of sets $B$, as it allows to perform hypothesis testing to verify the effect of the covariates $\bfX$ on $Y$, given that $Y>U_0(n/k)$, and both pointwise and functional estimation of its density $\diff \Pmu^*_0(\bfx)/\diff \Pmu_0(\bfx)$.
+Note that $\Pmu^{*}_0(B)/\Pmu_0(B)\approx c_0(\bfx)$ when $B \downarrow\{\bfx\}$, and the conditional proportional tail model approximation of conditional distribution becomes

 as $n\to\infty$.
-The aim is to infer the scedasis function $c_0$ but also, more importantly for applications, to infer the extreme quantiles of the conditional distribution.
-Assuming that $np\to l>0$ as $n\to\infty$, then exploiting the right-hand side of formula \eqref{eq:tail_probability} one obtains, for any $\bfx \in[0,1]^d$, the following approximation for the $(1-p)$-quantile $F^{(0) \leftarrow}_\bfx(1-p)$ of the conditional distribution,
+In this context, the aim is to infer the scedasis function $c_0$ and more importantly for applications, the extreme quantiles of the conditional distribution.
+Assuming that {$p=o(k/n)$} as $n\to\infty$, then exploiting the right-hand side of formula \eqref{eq:tail_probability} one obtains, for any $\bfx \in[0,1]^d$, the following approximation for the $(1-p)$-quantile $F^{(0) \leftarrow}_\bfx(1-p)$ of the conditional distribution,